 Healthcare Flexible Spending Accounts

 Healthcare Flexible Spending Accounts (HFSA) are only available to those employees not covered under a High Deductible Healthcare plan coupled with an HSA (Health Savings Account).
-The annual contribution limit to this type of plan is $2,600 for 2017 (contribution limit remains the same for 2018).
+The annual contribution limit to this type of plan is $2,650 for 2018 (contribution limit has not yet been released for 2019).
 The real benefit of an HFSA is that your entire yearly contribution into the HFSA is available January 1.

 Let’s say you are paid twice a month and have elected to contribute $50 per pay into the HFSA.
 Let’s also assume that on January 20th, you have a medical procedure where you incur $1,200 worth of costs out-of-pocket.
 With an HSA, you would have to wait until there is enough money in the account to be reimbursed (the end of the year, unless you had money carryover from the previous year).
 This is not the case with the HFSA, you could be reimbursed for the full $1,200 incurred on January 20th even though you would have only contributed a mere $50 into the account at that point.

 What’s the catch?
 The catch is that any money not spent in the HFSA is forfeited by March 15 of the following year.
 The IRS does allow employers to adopt a provision allowing for a carryover of $500 to the following year, but I have not come across this provision being used.

 Starting in 2020 (delayed from its original start date of 2018), the Affordable Care Act (ACA) begins imposing a 40% excise tax on healthcare premiums exceeding certain thresholds, with HFSA contributions being included in the premium calculation.
 If the excise tax remains in place, it’s likely that we will see less and less companies offering these plans over the coming years.
 Use them while you can!